dthain/opsys-sp24/project2.md

 myshell: No children.
 ```

-The `waitfor` command does the same thing, but waits for a specific child process to exit:
+The `waitfor` command should do the same thing, but waits for a *specific* child process to exit:

 ```
 myshell> waitfor 346